8 of the Best Travel-Friendly Vibrators to Pack for Your Next Vacation

 • The user interface is simple, with a single button on the toy itself and then two buttons on the remote control.
 Learning how to use it is a breeze.

 • Sound-wise, it’s fairly quiet.
-I’m not truly convinced it’s quiet enough to wear in public (unless you’re in a very noisy space like a nightclub) but the inevitable whirring noise you get with rotating toys isn’t anywhere near as bad as many I’ve tried.
+I’m not sure it’s quiet enough to wear in public (unless you’re in a very noisy space like a nightclub) but the inevitable whirring noise you get with rotating toys isn’t anywhere near as bad as many I’ve tried.

 • On the higher levels, the vibrations are pretty powerful.